trollfot/dolmen.breadcrumbs/README.md

 Beadcrumbs
 ==========

-Breadcrumbs are a way to display one's location in a hierchical  object model.
+Breadcrumbs are a way to display one's location in a hierarchical  object model.

 Github uses them at the top of each page, to let you know where you are.